Merge with existing records

 Choose a field to match on

-Select a field under Match records using to match incoming records with existing records by value instead of position.
+Select a field under Match records using to match incoming records with existing records by value instead of position.- Turn on Merge with existing records (enabled by default).

 - Under Match records using, choose a field with unique values (e.g. ID or email).